HughIngram/home/README.txt

 	Script that runs on starting a terminal session

 .bash_profile
-	Script that runs on login; may need to be added to 'startup applications' in Gnome.
-Use this to set up 'home'
+	Script that runs on login, to set up other stuff, e.g. remapping keys; may need to be added to 'startup applications' in Gnome.

 .vimrc
 	Vimscript that runs on opening Vim